Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Light Protection:

-Position most valuable or fade-sensitive items away from direct light
+- Position the most valuable or fade-sensitive items away from direct light

 Common Open Shelving Mistakes to Avoid